Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights

 \subsection{Lifelong anomaly detection to the rescue}

 Figure \ref{fig:recurrent_tasks} shows a representative scenario that compares conventional anomaly detection with model updates to lifelong anomaly detection.
-In the second iteration, lifelong anomaly detection does not require model updates after a recurrence of each task, whereas conventional anomaly detection keeps updating the model, which also results in detection delays, i.e., false predictions until the model has incorporated the new task.
+In the second iteration, lifelong anomaly detection does not require model updates after a recurrence of each task.
+In contrast, conventional anomaly detection keeps updating the model, resulting in detection delays, i.e., false predictions, until the model has incorporated the new task.
 Moreover, a scenario with 100 iterations would require just 4 model updates for lifelong anomaly detection \textit{vs.} 400 model updates for conventional anomaly detection, during which detection delays will occur.
 Many real-world scenarios with recurrence could be mapped to it, including sequences of human activities, geophysical phenomena such as weather patterns, and operating conditions of cyber-physical systems.